miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 ---

+## Excellent, Claude!
+Now Put a Bow-tie On It

+> We're done.
+But there's something about summarizing learnings while the
+> summarizing's good.
+We may never get the LLM back to this precise
+> comprehension of the project again.
+Do a debrief!
+Read it again later for
+> continuity.
+It clarifies accomplishments and helps plot the path forward.

 &lt;think&gt;
 You're asking me to reflect on the process of extracting the Todo app into a plugin and the benefits of this architectural approach.
 Let me outline the key points: